All Content © 2010

 Design & Consultancy

-It can be daunting process to commission bespoke furniture, but we do our best to guide you through it all, keep it interesting and help you whenever we can.
+It can be daunting process to commission bespoke furniture, but I do my best to guide you through it all, keep it interesting and help you whenever I can.
 Every project is a collaboration between us and I welcome clients being involved in the creative process.
-After looking through the website, the next step is for you to contact us and arrange a visit the workshop if possible.
-There you can see examples of our furniture and you can determine whether my work includes some of the design elements you have in mind.

-For more details about payments, etc., please have a look at the Prices page
+For more details about payments, etc., please have a look at the Prices page.

 Design principles